renz45/mandrill_mailer/README.md

    * `:google_analytics_campaign` - String indicating the value to set for the utm_campaign tracking parameter.
 If this isn't provided the email's from address will be used instead.

+   * `:important` - whether or not this message is important, and should be delivered ahead of non-important messages.

+   * `:inline_css` - whether or not to automatically inline all CSS styles provided in the message HTML - only for HTML documents less than 256KB in size.

    * `:attachments` - An array of file objects with the following keys:
       * `file:` This is the actual file, it will be converted to byte data in the mailer